On Linear Mode Connectivity of Mixture-of-Experts Architectures: Experimental Details and Hyperparameters

 \textbf{Imagenet21k$\to$CIFAR100.} We adopt the ViT-Small-Patch16-224 model \citep{steiner2021train}, pretrained on ImageNet-21k and subsequently fine-tuned on CIFAR-100.
 The model consists of 12 layers, a hidden size of 384, an MLP size of 1536, and 6 attention heads, resulting in approximately 22.2M parameters.
 It employs a patch size and stride of 16.
 The attention probability dropout and hidden layer dropout are set to 0.0, and the activation function is \texttt{gelu}.
 The SGD optimizer is employed during fine-tuning.

-\textbf{ImageNet-1k.} We use the ViT-Base-Patch16-224 model \citep{dosovitskiy2020image}, consisting of 12 Transformer layers, each with a hidden size of 768, MLP hidden dimension of 3072, and 12 self-attention heads.
+\textbf{ImageNet-1k.} We use the ViT-Base-Patch16-224 model \citep{dosovitskiy2020image}, consisting of 12 Transformer layers, each with a hidden size of 768, an MLP hidden dimension of 3072, and 12 self-attention heads.
 The total parameter count is approximately 86M.
-The encoder uses a patch size and stride of 16, and the \texttt{gelu} activation function is applied throughout.
+The encoder employs a patch size and stride of 16, and the \texttt{gelu} activation function is applied throughout.
 Both the attention dropout and hidden dropout rates are set to 0.0.
-Optimization is performed using the Adam optimizer during both pretraining and MoE-layer fine-tuning.
+The model is pretrained for 300 epochs with a linear warm-up of 10{,}000 steps, followed by cosine decay scheduling.
+Fine-tuning is performed for 30 epochs without warm-up.
+Optimization is carried out using the Adam optimizer during both pretraining and MoE-layer fine-tuning stages with identical hyperparameter settings.

 \textbf{WikiText103.} We adopt a GPT-2 model architecture consisting of 12 layers with 12 attention heads and an embedding dimension of $768$.
 The context length and maximum position embeddings are set to 1024.
 The dropout rate is set to 0.1, and the activation function is \texttt{gelu}.
 The vocabulary size is 50{,}257.
 The model uses the standard GPT-2 initialization and layer normalization settings.
 The Adam optimizer is employed during both pretraining and fine-tuning.